Broadband brings life to North Carolina TeleHealth Network

 As modern health care depends more and more on high-speed broadband connectivity for better access to diagnose, care and research the next great cures, the North Carolina TeleHealth Network will serve the high-bandwidth, low-latency needs of health practitioners and researchers for years to come with affordable services.

-The North Carolina TeleHealth Network (NCTN) is a dedicated network for public and non-profit health care providers leveraging both the North Carolina Research and Education Network (NCREN) and the N.C.
-Office of Information Technology Services (ITS) infrastructure to provide high-capacity, reliable, cost-efficient, and very high-speed broadband connectivity and other network services.
+The North Carolina TeleHealth Network (NCTN) is a dedicated network for public and non-profit health care providers leveraging both the North Carolina Research and Education Network (NCREN) and the North Carolina Department of Information Technology Services (DIT) infrastructure to provide high-capacity, reliable, cost-efficient, and very high-speed broadband connectivity and other network services.
 The NCTN began in 2007 and is coordinated through the Cabarrus Health Alliance (CHA).
 The NCTN is subsidized through the FCC’s Rural Health Care Pilot Program (RHCPP).
 To date, the NCTN has been a $14.2 million program.
 This figure represents the total cost of broadband connectivity by NCTN subscribers, who pay approximately 15 percent of their connectivity costs out of pocket while the other 85 percent comes from the FCC through the RHCPP.
 There are three parts to the NCTN – the NCTN-PH phase for public health, free clinics and some community health centers; the NCTN-H for non-profit hospitals; and the NCTN Extension, which focuses on broadening and extending services for existing NCTN-H and NCTN-PH sites as well as adding new sites.
 A fourth phase is on the immediate horizon, which will leverage the FCC’s permanent Healthcare Connect Fund (HCF), providing 65 percent of the funding for health care provider broadband connections.
 MCNC, in collaboration with ITS, won three competitive bidding rounds to provide NCTN-PH, NCTN-H and NCTN Extension services.
 As part of these services, MCNC also works with private broadband service providers including AT&T, TimeWarner Cable, and CenturyLink to supply last-mile transport services.

 "We are pleased to see this network coming alive now, and expect it to help many health care providers meet the new challenges in using information systems to support health and care, especially for non-profit and rural providers.
 The Golden LEAF Rural Broadband Initiative provides the NCTN with the essential core resource needed to stitch these providers together into a statewide broadband network to support the current and future digital medicine needs in North Carolina."